DeveloperDunne/sports-snaps_frontend/README.md

 2. Comment and like posts to interact with the community.

-3. Follow my favourite users.
+3. Follow my favorite users.

-4. Have access to a contact page where I can contact the admin if required.
+4. Access a contact page where I can contact the admin if required.

 5. Register for an account to access the services offered to authorized members.